 Hudson Valley Shakespeare Festival

-For Shakespeare in American Communities, Hudson Valley Shakespeare Festival will tour Much Ado About Nothing (Spring 2014) directed by Associate Artistic and Education Director Christopher V. Edwards, as part of their Access Shakespeare program.
+Hudson Valley Shakespeare Festival will present a touring production of Romeo and Juliet directed by Tom Ridgely.
 The company will provide related educational activities, including residencies, post-show discussions, and a study guide.
-They anticipate reaching 10 schools from New York, New Jersey, and Connecticut.
+They anticipate reaching 11 schools located in New Jersey and New York.